angular/ts-api-guardian/README.md

-# TS API GUARDIAN
+# Typescript API Guardian

-TODO: add readme
+Keeps track of public API surface of a typescript library.